k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 It is divided into a few parts (yet - there is no visual separation between them):

 * **GIT** - shows the current GIT branch name ('main' in the above example), that your space is pointing on.
 Next to it, there is a *Synchronize Changes* action icon that when clicked - it pulls remote changes down to your local repository and then pushes local commits to the upstream branch.
-* **Problems status** - a quick indication of few problems levels in the project's files - error, warnings and info (as per the above example, there are - 0 errors, 1 warning and 2 info issues).
+* **Problems status** - a quick indication of a few problem levels in the project's files - error, warnings and info (as per the above example, there are - 0 errors, 1 warning and 2 info issues).
 When clicked, the *Problems* panel opens, showing details of the problems.
 * **Project Version** - a version is shown if it exists.
 Click [here](/articles/16_deploy_fabric/04_project_versioning.md) for more information about project versions.
 * **Deployment status** - states whether all LUs have been deployed; hovering over it shows the undeployed LUs.
 You can then click on it to deploy them.